 The owner registration form is completed at the dealership at the time of delivery.
-The new owner signs the form and the dealer will forward the completed registration form to Outdoors RV within seven (7) days.
-Be sure this form has been completed and signed prior to leaving the dealership.
+The new owner signs the form, and the dealer will forward the completed registration form to Outdoors RV within seven (7) days.

 GETTING TO KNOW YOUR RV